 Theses usually include an introductory chapter based on the prospectus, outlining the subject, its significance, hypotheses or research questions, and the methodology employed.
 The second chapter is often the literature review, which relates other research in the area to the student’s research in context that shows why the study is valuable.
 The third chapter should explain the methodology in depth, discussing and defending the process by which the hypothesis will be explored or research questions answered.
 A fourth chapter should include results and may be presented visually as well as through text.
 The last chapter concludes with the discussion and need for further research, which provides a complete analysis of the findings and how they relate not only to the research questions but to larger issues as well.

-The standard style guide for use in the Department of Journalism and Media Studies is the Publication Manual of the American Psychological Association (APA).
+The standard style guide for use in the Department of Journalism and Digital Communication is the Publication Manual of the American Psychological Association (APA).

 Thesis Proposal Requirements